gybyro/TGRA_PA5/README.md

+# computer graphics programming course 2025 - final assignment
+- Made by GB

-# To Run
+# How To Run
-run main.py from within the "dungeon" folder.
+The exe file only works on windows. for other systems, run main.py from within the "TGRA_PA5" folder.

-to stop running the program, simply press the ESC key.

-the axis follow the blender standard (where z is up, sorry in advance) During runtime you can also press:

-1_KEY toggle  ---  reset player position inside the maze 2_KEY toggle  ---  show hitboxes
-3_KEY toggle  ---  enable/disable hitboxes
-4_KEY toggle  ---  fly/unlock the z axis

-check out the config.py file under the Debug menu for more options and settings on window size and maze generations
+to stop running the program, simply press the ESC key. check out the config.py file under the Debug menu for more options and settings on window size.

 program dependencies / pip installs:
 - make sure your pyhton version is 3.13